 The glamorous image of the city often makes budget-conscious travelers ask if it’s really possible to travel to Dubai on a budget.
 After all, it’s not an easy decision to make whether or not to visit when the cost of a Dubai trip that lasts a week can sustain your travels elsewhere for a month.

 While it’s undeniable that a trip to the city will leave a substantial mark on your travel budget, there are quite a few ways to save money while visiting Dubai on a budget.
-Here are some tips from an insider on budget travel in Dubai and how to be a successful penny pinching frugal traveler in the city.
+Here are some tips on budget travel in Dubai and how to be a successful penny-pinching frugal traveler in the city.

 Get Around by Metro or Bus

 Many first-time visitors to the city don’t realize how much taking a taxi to get around Dubai can affect their travel budgets.
 If you want to save on transportation that can slowly add up and throw your Dubai travel budget off track, then a little smart trip planning goes a long way.
 While choosing your hotel, try to pick something that’s close to a Metro station as the Metro is one of the most budget-friendly ways to travel in Dubai.